About Me

-Hi, I’m Luis Arango, a PhD researcher in Marketing at the University of Queensland Business School.
+Hi, I’m Luis Arango, a lecturer in Marketing at the University of Auckland.
 My research, which is primarily but not exclusively experimental, focuses on consumer responses to food technologies, service robots, and AI-generated media content (like the AI-edited image of me above).
 For example, I have researched how scarcity cues affect consumer responses to cultured meat by influencing risk perceptions (here).
 Also, I have explored the effect of AI-generated ads on consumers’ intentions to donate to charity (here).
 You can learn more about my research here.

 Blog